yeastr-org/yeastr-docs/source/features.rst

 Rationale
 """""""""

-- Why should one use the new loops syntax?
+- Why should one use the herein proposed loops syntax?

-Because it is meant to avoid the need of refactoring, it's a clear API.
+Because it is meant to avoid the need of refactoring, it's an expressive API.

 - What do you mean?